 Can any one imagine a more insane state of things than that described in this letter?
 And yet this condition, which unsexes the mans and takes from the woman all womanliness without being able to bestow upon the man true womanliness, or the woman true manliness, this conditions which degrades, in the most shameful way, both sexes, and, through them, Humanity, is the last result of our much praised civilization, the final achievement of all the efforts and struggles of hundreds of generations to improve their own situation and that of their posterity.
 We must either despair mankind, and its aims and efforts, when we see all our labour and toil result in such a mockery, or we must admit that human society has hitherto sought salvation in a false direction; we must admit that so total a reversal of the position of the sexes can have been placed in a false position from the beginning…If the wife can now base her supremacy upon the fact that she supplies the greater part, nay, the whole of the common possession is no true rational one, since one member of the family boasts offensively of the contributing the greater share.
 If the family of our present society is being thus dissolved, this dissolution merely shows that, at bottom, the binding tie of this family was not family affection, but private interest lurking under the cloak of a pretended community of possessions.

-Reading Questions: The Condition of the Working Class in England
+Text Dependent Questions: The Condition of the Working Class in England

+Insert a question that asks: What do you learn from lines 1-3 of text.
+This way students can answer what the reading is about who and when it was written who is concerned- its open ended and orients them to the text.

 What does Engels mean by “centralization of population”?
 What in lines 8-13 helps you define this phrase?
 Engels argues that this is problematic, how does he do this?

 In lines 13-16, what distinction does Engels make between city and country life?